Sunday 21 Nov 1993

 "James wait!
 I'm sorry.
 For the punch, the elbow, Meagan, everything that happened this morning."
 Susan said desperately.
 "I just needed to ask you something."

 "Now?!
-After avoiding me all the time except Halloween night, now you need to ask me something?
+After avoiding me all the time, now you need to ask me something?
 Was the physical abuse a necessary bit of ground work or was that for your own enjoyment?"
-James shot back hobbling away bowlegged.
+James shot back, hobbling away bowlegged.

 Susan scowled and started walking after him.
 "I already said I was sorry, and I didn't avoid you all the time.
 Remember the Patronus lessons?"